CoSMoMVPA/CoSMoMVPA/doc/source/rhul2016_intro.rst

 Goals of this course
 ++++++++++++++++++++

-    * Describe the typical MVPA approaches (correlation analysis, classification analysis, representational similarity analysis applied to both regions of interest and across the whole brain in a *searchlight* approach) described in the literature.
+    * Describe the typical MVPA approaches (correlation analysis, classification analysis, representational similarity analysis) applied to both regions of interest and across the whole brain in a *searchlight* approach.
     * Learn how to use CoSMoMVPA to perform these analyses:
         - Understand the dataset structure to represent both the data itself (e.g. raw measurements or summary statistics) and its attributes (e.g. labels of conditions (*targets*), data acquisition run (*chunks*).
-        - See how parts of the data can be selected using *slicing* and *splitting*, and combined using *stacking*
+        - See how parts of the data can be selected using *slicing* and *splitting*, and combined using *stacking*.
         - Introduce *measures* that compute summaries of the data (such as correlation differences, classification accuracies, similarity to an *a prior* defined representational simillarity matrix) that can be applied to both a single ROI or in a searchlight.
     * Make yourself an independent user, so that you can apply the techniques learnt here to your own datasets.